soveng/website/src/data/no-solutions-transcripts/00 - Teaser - essence.md

    • Weekly meet-ups maintain connection among busy builders who rarely see each other despite proximity.
    • Invitation to broaden the circle—"get other people involved."

-5. **Learning From SE Cohorts**
+5. **Learning From Sovereign Engineering Cohorts**
-   • Past cohorts revealed common stumbling blocks; the podcast aims to address them.
+   • Past Sovereign Engineering cohorts revealed common stumbling blocks; the podcast aims to address them.
    • Sharing mistakes accelerates collective progress.

 6. **Alignment With Nostr & Self-Sovereignty**
    • Conversations center on Nostr development and sovereign tech.
-   • Reflects SE's mission: empower builders through open protocols.
+   • Reflects Sovereign Engineering's mission: empower builders through open protocols.

 ## Essence
 A meta-conversation about *why* to record future conversations: preserve the serendipity and insights that arise when sovereign engineers walk together, embrace imperfection, and share their ongoing exploration with a wider audience.